-It fixes many bugs in your system.
-Hopefully, the driver power state failure error is also fixed.
+It fixes many bugs in your System.
+Hopefully, the driver power state failure error is also improved.

 Method 3: Fix Driver Power State Failure error with System Restore

 System restore can help you in solving issues like the DRIVER_POWER_STATE_FAILURE error.
-The System Restore helps you to “go back in time”.
-It can help you to return to that point when the system was working perfectly.
+The System Restore helps you to “go back in time.”
+It can help you return to the point when the System worked perfectly.